denten-books/plain-text/support/journal-articles/amodern/main.md

 surface.
 The perforations that actuate levers can also be read "without special training," in contrast to other text encodings.
 Goldberg, Hyman Eli.
 "Controller."
 US1165663 A, issued December 1915, sheet 3.](figure-2.jpg)

-Goldberg's control cards.
-Machine and human languages coincide on the same surface.
-The perforations that actuate levers can also be read "without special training," in contrast to other text encodings.
-Goldberg, Hyman Eli.
-"Controller."
-US1165663 A, issued December 1915, sheet 3.

 At the surface of Goldberg’s control sheets, the inscription remained visible and un-encoded.
 It was simply a perforated figure, corresponding